PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ```bash
 LMT_Widget_Tool.ipynb
 ```

+Before using the tool, make sure to restart the kernel to clear it.
+Then you can launch it.
+Sometimes you will need it, but don’t do it when it’s running !

 First, you will have to execute the first cell code to install the packages for the tool.
 Once all the packages are installed, close JupyterLab and close the Kernel by pressing the keys "Ctrl + C" inside of your command prompt.
 Then restart JupyterLab in your command prompt using :

 ```bash